 Florida Council on Arts and Culture Review

-After the panel meeting, the Division will report the panel recommendations to the Florida Council on Arts and Culture in the form of a ranked list.
+After the panel meeting, the Division will report the panel recommendations to the Florida Council on Arts and Culture.
 The Council may amend panel recommendations based on new or existing information about the applicant or panel proceedings.

 Information that will allow recalculation of the average score by the Council are: